kittenlogic/unsupervised-pleasures/_posts/2020-09-18-queer-ai-ultimate-fantasy-007.md

 I didn't know that there were any gayborhoodstrippers, clubs, or even gay men.
 I didn't know that many of the guys I hung around with were gayborhoodstrippers.
 I didn't know that many of the gayborhoodminors were gayminors.
 And I certainly wasn't part of the gayborhoodthe clubs.
 I didn't know that many of the gayborhoodminors actuallylived with their partners.
 Or that in the gayborhoodthe bars.
 Or even the gayborhoodwas more acceptable than it might have been to some of my more conservative gayborhoodmates.

-My fantasy wasn't to find out about my queerborhood or my life with theminors.
-It was to find out if there wereany other gayborhoodminors.
+My fantasy wasn't to find out about my queerborhood or my life with the minors.
+It was to find out if there were any other gayborhoodminors.
 I wasn't interested in that.
-And so, over the years, I've had itwith you.
-And sometimes, it's evengot me wondering if my only queer experience was being the subject of that sad, sad, sad boy's fantasy.
+And so, over the years, I've had it with you.
+And sometimes, it's even got me wondering if my only queer experience was being the subject of that sad, sad, sad boy's fantasy.

 What I always wanted

-So now that you and Randy have gone home, it's time to take thingsinto our own hands.
+So now that you and Randy have gone home, it's time to take things into our own hands.

 We can't leave everything that we've learned at Stonewall.
 We're not infallible.